Sunspot (Marvel Comics)

 Sunspot (Roberto "Bobby" da Costa) is a superhero appearing in American comic books published by Marvel Comics.
 The character is most commonly associated with X-Men-related groups, the New Mutants and X-Force.
 Classified as a mutant, Sunspot possesses the ability to absorb and channel solar power into physical strength.
 His personality is idealistic and impulsive, but despite this he is considered a close friend by many of his teammates.
 He is initially portrayed as an important member of the X-Men's 1980s-era junior team and its reincarnation X-Force.
 He later retires as Sunspot and garners a massive fortune that allows him to buy out the Advanced Idea Mechanics organization, which he re-brands to Avengers Idea Mechanics.
 He then operates under the code name Citizen V.

-Adan Canto portrays the character in X-Men: Days of Future Past.
-Henry Zaga portrays the character at a younger age in The New Mutants.
+Adan Canto portrayed the character in X-Men: Days of Future Past.
+Henry Zaga portrayed the character at a younger age in The New Mutants.
 Gui Agustini voices the character in X-Men '97.